 The early 70s were not a particularly happy period for the club due to the 1971 Ibrox disaster, when a large-scale crush led to the deaths of 66 people.
 Nevertheless, the following year saw the club recover from the tragedy to win their first European trophy by outlasting Dynamo Moscow 3-2 in the Cup Winners' Cup final.
 Not long after that, Jock Wallace took over as manager and eventually managed to halt Celtic's domestic dominance by claiming three Scottish Championships and three Scottish Cups from 1973 to 1978.

 With only two Scottish Cups to their name in an 8-year period after Wallace's departure, it was high time for changes.
 The club returned to the spotlight with the appointment of Graeme Souness as player-manager in 1986; this hiring led to the so-called Souness Revolution, which saw Rangers acquire a number of high-profile signings.
 Souness – and later Walter Smith – led Rangers to nine consecutive Scottish Championships and three Scottish Cups from 1987 to 1996.
 Even after their departure, the club continued to ride a streak of good results, claiming seven Scottish Championships and six Scottish Cups by 2011.

 Due to numerous financial difficulties surrounding the club, the 2011/12 season saw Rangers enter the process of liquidation.
-While the club went on to transfer its assets to a new company (soon renamed The Rangers Football Club Ltd), they had to start their new journey from the fourth tier of Scottish football.
+The club went on as a new company (soon renamed The Rangers Football Club Ltd), and had to start their new journey from the fourth tier of Scottish football.